 Lag BaOmer Social Justice Guide

-Lag BaOmer is the shorthand way of saying the 33rd day of the omer (the time from the second day of Passover to Shavuot).
+Lag BaOmer is the shorthand way of saying the 33rd day of the Omer (the time from the second day of Passover to Shavuot).
 It is celebrated to commemorate the day a plague ended in which thousands of students of Rabbi Akiba, a Talmudic scholar, died during the Counting of the Omer.
 The period of counting is traditionally observed as a period of mourning.
 The mourning, however, is set aside on Lag BaOmer, making it a day of special joy and festivity.

 Lag BaOmer is not mentioned in the Torah and only hinted at in the Talmud.
 Consequently, there is no formal ritual, but rather a series of customs that the people found attractive and meaningful.
-In the Israeli traditional community, it has become a day when three-year-old children get their first haircuts.
+In the Israeli traditional community, it has become a day when 3-year-old children get their first haircuts.
 Parties and picnics abound, and at least in Israel, hundreds of people attend midnight bonfires and many children carry little bows and arrows.

 You can incorporate social action themes into your Lag BaOmer celebration in the following ways.